Berlin–Szczecin railway

-The Berlin–Szczecin railway, also known in German as the Stettiner Bahn (Stettin Railway) is a mainline railway built by the Berlin-Stettin Railway Company between the German capital of Berlin and the now Polish city of Szczecin, then part of Prussia and known as Stettin.
-It is one of the oldest lines in Germany, built in 1842 and 1843 and was the company's trunk line.
+The Berlin–Szczecin railway, also known in German as the Stettiner Bahn (Stettin Railway), is a mainline railway connecting the German capital of Berlin with the Polish port city of Szczecin.
+It is one of the oldest lines in Germany.

+It was built by the Berlin-Stettin Railway Company under the Kingdom of Prussia in 1842 and 1843 and was the company's trunk line.
 The line was duplicated between Berlin and Angermünde in 1863 and between Angermünde and Szczecin in 1873.

 The line is still used by regional trains on the Berlin–Angermünde route (some to or from Stralsund) and on the Angermünde–Szczecin route as well as the long-distance trains on the entire Berlin–Szczecin line.
 Between central Berlin and the suburban station of Bernau the line also has its own suburban tracks used by the Berlin S-Bahn.
 The line is also a major route for the transport of freight between Germany and Poland.
 Except for the section between Passow and Szczecin Gumieńce the entire route is electrified.